Breast Pain (Mastalgia)

 and does not vary with the menstrual cycle.
 Generally, the pain is present all the

-time and is in only 1 specific location.
+time and is in only one specific location.

 One cause of noncyclic breast pain is trauma, or a blow to the breast.
 Other causes